 Exercise releases happy-making endorphins, which act as natural anti-depressants and can go along way to fight Depression.

-Not only does exercise boost serotonin, endorphins, Dopamine and other feel-good brain chemicals, it triggers the growthof new brain cells and connections, just like antidepressants do.
+Not only does exercise boost serotonin, endorphins, dopamine and other feel-good brain chemicals, but it also triggers the growth of new brain cells and connections, just like antidepressants do.